18F/identity-secops/README.md

   vs trunk-based development, standalone vs hub/spoke.
 	* Held a meeting, presented options, did exercise to surface consensus: https://docs.google.com/document/d/1OtMXGJynZYuagcsIMDV9IzJjRyNmxVNVXz9Y78gcfOA/
+* falco is now broken
+	* They changed their helm repo and how software is delivered, the lkm disappeared that it needed.
+	* Updated to latest helm repo, but their new system is broken:  https://github.com/falcosecurity/falco/issues/1255
 * Spinnaker deploy seems to be broken
 	* removed remnants, tried out [fluxcd with flagger](https://github.com/fluxcd/flux)
+	* spinnaker was deployed in the `devops-test` cluster in `identity-sandbox`, but I cannot make it work in `secops-dev`.
+	* spinnaker does not seem to be able to trigger off of new image builds.
+Can see webhook happening in the logs, but no trigger?

 ## Process